DainPark-web/shader_2023/README.md

 ### Uniforms

+- iResolution,
+- iGlobalTime (also as iTime),
+- iTimeDelta,
+- iFrame,
+- iMouse,
+- iMouseButton,
+- iDate,
+- iSampleRate,
-iResolution, iGlobalTime (also as iTime), iTimeDelta, iFrame, iMouse, iMouseButton, iDate, iSampleRate, iChannelN with N in [0, 9] and iChannelResolution[]
+- iChannelN with N in [0, 9]
+- iChannelResolution[]